deadlykam/FantasyChampion/README.md

 103. Make university building model. -DONE
 104. Can create more Engineers and Transporters. -DONE
 105. Building which makes Bagpack. -DONE
+106. Add fog.
+107. Top view of the game.
+108. Fog of war.
+109. Road texturing and stretch issue. -DONE
+110. Walls texturing and stretch issue. -DONE
+111. AI choosing the nearest Road_Detector when the ends are too far. -DONE
+112. Make the hit point with the road the last node and not the actual last node.
+113. New gate, lumbercamp and stonemasionry model. -DONE
+114. Starting events.
+115. Iron material. -DONE
+116. Iron mining. -DONE
+117. New wood and stone model. -DONE
+118. Change the size of the weapon models.
+119. Show which side is entrance. -DONE.